annarider/NanoDA/DataViz/Project5/README.md

 - Based on feedback by Person4, I changed the left margin in the svg so that the y-axis label would not be cut off.
 - Based on advice from Person4 and Person5 for how to fix the bug that caused an errant bar to appear during animation, I cleaned up the dataset by aggregating values.

+### Switching Project datasets
+I've decided I need to change datasets because the original company data is far too challenging for an explanatory data visualization.

 # Feedback

 ### On paper chart